MTD compatible software for tradespeople: the best options in 2026

 Xero

-Xero is the market leader for small business accounting in the UK.
-MTD for Income Tax is built in.
-It is more feature-rich than most tradespeople need, and the mobile app is less polished than some competitors.
-Prices start at £16/month but MTD IT functionality requires higher plans.
+Xero leads the UK market for small business accounting.
+MTD for Income Tax is integrated.
+It offers more features than many tradespeople require, and its mobile app isn't as refined as some others.
+Prices start at £16/month, but MTD IT requires higher-tier plans.

 Sole Cloud

-A newer MTD-focused platform designed specifically for sole traders.
-Simpler than Xero or QuickBooks, with a clear quarterly submission workflow.
-Worth considering if you want a lightweight tool that does MTD IT and not much else.
+A newer platform focused on MTD, tailored for sole traders.
+Simpler than Xero or QuickBooks, it features a straightforward quarterly submission workflow.
+Consider it if you need a lightweight tool for MTD IT without extra features.

 Spreadsheets with bridging software

-If you keep your records in Excel or Google Sheets, you can use "bridging software" to send the data to HMRC in an MTD-compliant format.
-This is technically permitted but adds an extra step and is only viable if your spreadsheet is well-maintained.
-It is not a long-term solution for most tradespeople.
+Using Excel or Google Sheets for records?
+"Bridging software" can transfer data to HMRC in an MTD-compliant format.
+This is allowed but adds complexity and is only suitable if your spreadsheet is well-maintained.
+It's not the best long-term solution for most tradespeople.

 How to choose